SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
-                            If you use a system which has scaling / DPI to be configured anything other than 100%, this won't work. <a rel="noreferrer noopener" href="https://github.com/stefansundin/altdrag/issues/118" target="_blank">Here's an open issue that will better describe what you will experience</a>.
+                            If you use a system which has scaling / DPI to be configured anything other than 100%, this won't work.
+[Here's an open issue that will better describe what you will experience](https://github.com/stefansundin/altdrag/issues/118).
                           </p>

                           <p>
                             It seems the original author is unable to commit on the project right now.
-However, the good news is that the <a rel="noreferrer noopener" href="https://github.com/stefansundin/altdrag/issues/118" target="_blank">PowerToys team at Microsoft are planning to bring this feature to PowerToys</a>!
+However, the good news is that the [PowerToys team at Microsoft are planning to bring this feature to PowerToys](https://github.com/stefansundin/altdrag/issues/118)!
                           </p>

                           <h3>